legend479/HARPP/README.md

 - The `Copy Paste` option copies the currently selected object, allowing you to paste it at a desired location using the cursor.
 - The `Cancel` option takes you back to the previous window.

+<small> Note: The Editor inherently implements a layering system, where the last drawn object is always on top of the previous ones and hence is priorit boosted in operations </small>

 ## Design patterns used

 **Composite**: